satish-pati/GPU_SIMULATOR/README.md

       ### Niharika:
   - Implement Branch Instruction Implementation with CID specification
   - Implementation of shared data & Instruction memory as per Phase 2 requirements.
-  - Debugging and fixing of errors.
+  -  Improvement of pipelinehazard detection & Debugging and fixing of errors.